cailloumajor/mongodb-influxdb/README.md

 ### InfluxDB

 After having obtained documents from MongoDB, this service will send data points to InfluxDB (line protocol), one for each document in the collection.
+The measurement will be set to the namespace of the collection.

+Data points will have following characteristics:

+- document primary key (`_id`) as a tag value, with `id` as the tag key;
+- each key and value pair in the `val` sub-document, respectively as field key and value;
+- each key and value pair in the `ts` sub-document, respectively as field key (appended with `Age`) and value;

 ## Data flow